Ryndalf/Label-Encrypted/README.md

 ```commandline
 Daniel Arp, Michael Spreitzenbarth, Malte Hubner, Hugo Gascon, Konrad Rieck, and CERT Siemens.
 2014.
 Drebin: Effective and explainable detection of android malware in your pocket.
 In Ndss, Vol. 14.
 23–26.
 ```
+Alternatively, the Drebin dataset can be downloaded from the following link: https://drebin.mlsec.org.
 - CIFAR-10(177M) and CIFAR-100(177M): The datasets will be automatically downloaded when you run the code.
 The dataset is sourced from:
 ```commandline
 Alex Krizhevsky et al. 2009.
 Learning multiple layers of features from tiny images.
 (2009).